sverrirs/jekyll-paginate-v2/README-GENERATOR.md

   tag: cool, life
 ```

-As with categories, you may also use the following symtax:
+As with categories, you may also use the following syntax:

 ``` yml
 pagination: